Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Numerical methods

 For a similar reason, whereever we need to evaluate $M/R^3$, $Q/R^2$ and similar quantities, in the mid-point rule we take the average of $M/R^3$ at $x_i$ and $x_{i-1}$, rather than averaging $M$ and $R$.

-Finally, a more accurate way of evaluating the first line of (\ref{calHeqn}) is to rewrite it as (\ref{calHeqnbis}), and then evaluate ${\cal M}$ as $\tilde {\cal M}$, the integral expression for ${\cal M}$.
-We found heuristically that using either $\tilde M$ or $\tilde {\cal M}$ here is essential for ${\cal H}$ and hence $\Xi\ln G$ to converge with resolution.
+Finally, a more accurate way of evaluating (\ref{calHeqn}) is to rewrite it as (\ref{calHeqnbis}), and then evaluate ${\cal M}$ in the first term as $\tilde {\cal M}$, the integral expression for ${\cal M}$.
+We find heuristically that this is essential for ${\cal H}$ and hence $\Xi\ln G$ to converge with resolution.